MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Rules may be created by Fraud Protection per environment.
 For example, the following default rule may be created.

-- **Default Support Rule**: Certain aspects of Fraud Protection rely on default rules.
+- **Default Support Rule**

+Some Fraud Protection functionality relies on default rules.
 After you add an email, IP address, or other known list content to a support list (safe, watch, or reject), this default rule ensures that the lists are checked during assessment evaluation.

-System-defined rules can be edited, deleted, and deactivated.
+You can edit, delete, and deactivate system-defined rules.
 As a best practice, consider creating or editing a different rule unless you want to change the default behavior.

 ## Manage existing rules